-There are many reasons why doing a spot of volunteering could help improve your chances of landing your perfect job in science.
+If you are looking for a scientific job there are many reasons why doing a spot of volunteering could help improve your chances of landing your perfect job.
 Here’s how:

 Volunteering helps you expand your network: